 Unlike modern smartphones with many functions, the old wired telephone receiver was chosen deliberately – it signifies the ability to make calls.

-Over ten years, the visual image of the logo has not changed.
-As of 2020, there are eight patented icons, each with a specific purpose: for Android, for iPhone, Web, etc. Some of them are already obsolete and no longer in use.
-All are copyrighted.
+The logo’s visual image has remained unchanged for over ten years.
+As of 2020, there are eight patented icons, each with a specific purpose: Android, iPhone, Web, etc. Some are obsolete and no longer in use, but all are copyrighted.

-The main colors of the icons are green and white, used to convey the image.
-As an additional option in one of the versions (icon for Windows devices), black is used as the background color.
+The icons’ main colors are green and white, which convey the image.
+In one version (icon for Windows devices), black is an additional background color option.

 The full logo has two official color variations:

-• The iconic WhatsApp icon is a prime example of how simple visual means can clearly distinguish a product from others and attract a large number of users.
+- The iconic WhatsApp icon is a prime example of how simple visual means can clearly distinguish a product from others and attract many users.

 FAQ